 ‘Who else?
 I don’t know any other writers,’ Evelyn says.

-And this is the evening I’ve put aside, since my better half is out at a musical event, to watch golf on television.
+And this is the evening I’ve put aside – since my beloved is out at a musical event – to watch golf on television.

 ‘Look, I’m delighted to hear your plans,’ I say, ‘but I’m probably not a very good teacher…’

 ‘No, but you see, even if I did try, I’m not sure a lot of the time what I do or why I do it,’ I say lamely.
 ‘It just sort of…comes out…

 It’s as if I’m an imposter.
 I just sit, unable to respond, yet knowing that I have to say something.
 This is my neighbour, my friend, asking a favour of me.

 ‘I mean, how does it happen?’
 Evelyn asks.
 ‘That’s what I’m asking you to tell me!’

 ‘Do you know how it happens?’
 Evelyn then asks, not unkindly.
 ‘I mean, I’m not being rude, I hope, but surely there must be some rules, or guidelines, or principles you follow that you can share with me.
 You can’t work in total darkness.’